yasirkula/UnityNativeShare/Plugins/NativeShare/README.txt

 4. SCRIPTING API
 Simply create a new NativeShare object and customize it by chaining the following functions as you like:

+- Clear(): clears the previously set share content (if any).
+Only useful if the same NativeShare instance will be reused for memory efficiency
 - SetSubject( string subject ): sets the subject (primarily used in e-mail applications)
 - SetText( string text ): sets the shared text.
 Note that the Facebook app will omit text, if exists
 - SetUrl( string url ): sets the shared url.
 On supported iOS apps, this url is used to generate a preview of the target webpage.
 Other iOS apps may append the url to the text or omit it.
 While sharing a file on iOS or while sharing anything on Android, the url is appended to the text (unless the text already contains the url)